Frequently Asked Questions

 Residents who are most affected by these developments are those living in roads closest to HMS Chatham Bridge such as Marine View and Haven Way.
 Most of the parking issues on these roads are caused by non-Island residents who commute to London or work locally where inadequate parking is provided by their employers and it was these same people that caused the time limit at the Ship & Trades car park to be enforced.

-As Medway Council have either adopted or are close to adopting most of our roads, our Ward Councillors, Andrew Mackness and Habib Tejan, arranged for a consultation document to be sent to all SMI residents to determine their interest in introducing a residents’ parking permit scheme on the Island.
-The response to the consultation document was substantial but this is not an initiative devised by the Council but simply, by request, a consultation to ascertain the need and interest of all the residents.
+As Medway Council have either adopted or are very close to adopting most of our roads, our Ward Councillors, Andrew Mackness and Habib Tejan, arranged for a consultation document to be sent to all SMI residents to determine their interest in introducing a residents’ parking permit scheme on the Island.

 As part of the new Azure development there will be dedicated parking spaces for school drop-off and pick-up at the back of the new Assisted Living apartments.
-There will also be a new zebra crossing near the bus stop on Island Way West to help parents with children using the dedicated parking spaces for ‘school drop-off’.
+There is now a new pedestrian crossing near the bus stop on Island Way West to help parents with children using the dedicated parking spaces for ‘school drop-off’.

 After a full audit of the materials used by Countryside Maritime Limited in the build out of all previous phases (built by the JV) and all phases currently under construction at St Mary's Island, they have not made use of aluminium composite cladding on any of the properties.